The Chamber (1996 film): Plot

-Ultimately, Adam's motions for a stay are denied by the courts, including the United States Supreme Court.
-Despite Sam's finally authorizing the release of relevant Sovereignty Commission files, the Governor refuses to grant clemency, betraying him and Adam, while nonetheless using the files as political leverage as Sam had predicted.
-Wedge, identified in the files, is finally arrested.

-Ultimately, Sam is executed in the gas chamber, though Adam remains a confidant and advocate for his grandfather up until his execution, and he and Lee embrace at the end, in the hope that maybe the ghosts of the past are gone.
+Adam's motions for a stay are denied by the courts, including the United States Supreme Court.
+Despite Sam authorizing the release of relevant Sovereignty Commission files, the Governor refuses to grant clemency, betraying him and Adam, while using the files as political leverage as Sam had predicted.
+Wedge, identified in the files, is arrested while Sam is executed in the gas chamber, though Adam remains a confidant and advocate for Sam up until his execution.
+Adam and Lee reconcile.